njoy/TNSFD/NJOY/example_vague.rst

 Lines of NJOY input files may not exceed 80 characters, so if an line of input needs multiple lines, they may do so (this is shown in Module 2 Card 3 above).
 Any characters folloring a single forawrd slash is considered a comment and will not be read as input.

 Many modules in NJOY cannot be called in isolation, as they require the output of some other module as input.
-LEAPR, however, can be called alone, as it does not require any auxiliary input files (just the input file is sufficient to call LEAPR).